 Overview

 Air system humidifiers are components that add moisture to the supply air stream.
 They fall into 2 broad categories: spray type humidifiers which act like direct evaporative coolers, cooling the supply air as well as humidifying it; and dry steam humidifiers, which humidify the supply air stream while causing almost no change to the supply air stream temperature.
-The EnergyPlus electric steam humidifier uses electrical energy to convert ordinary tap water to steam which it then injects into the supply air stream by means of a blower fan.
-The actual unit might be an electrode-type humidifier or a resistance-type humidifier.
+The EnergyPlus electric and gas fired steam humidifier uses electrical energy and thermal energy, respectively, to convert ordinary tap water to steam which it then injects into the supply air stream by means of a blower fan.
+The actual electric dry steam unit might be an electrode-type humidifier or a resistance-type humidifier.

-Electric Steam Humidifier
+Electric and Gas Steam Humidifier

-The electric steam humidifier model (object name: Humidifier:Steam:Electric) is based on moisture and enthalpy balance equations plus standard psychrometric relationships.
+The electric and gas fired steam humidifier model (object names: Humidifier:Steam:Electric and Humidifier:Steam:Gas) are based on moisture and enthalpy balance equations plus standard psychrometric relationships.
 The approach is similar to that taken in the ASHRAE HVAC 2 Toolkit, page 4-112 (ASHRAE 1993).
 EnergyPlus contains its own module of psychrometric routines; the psychrometric theory and relations are given in the 2001 edition of ASHRAE Fundamentals, Chapter 6 (ASHRAE 2001).
 The model contains both an ideal controller and the component.
 The control model assumes that there is a minimum humidity setpoint on the component air outlet node.
 This setpoint is established by a setpoint manager described elsewhere.

 Model

 The component model is a forward model: its inputs are its inlet conditions; its outputs are its outlet conditions and its energy consumption.
 The inputs are the temperature, humidity ratio, and mass flow rate of the inlet air stream, which are known; and the water addition rate (kg/s) which is determined by the controller.
+The moisture mass balance and psychometric calculations are identical for both gas and electric dry steam humidifiers.
+The only difference is how a heat source (electric or gas) is used to generate the steam.

 Controller